codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 |   | **tasker-kubernetes** | Provides cache storage for Kubernetes dashboards.
 See [Kubernetes dashboards]({{site.baseurl}}/docs/deployments/kubernetes/manage-kubernetes/). |

-## Codefresh GitOps Platform architecture
+## GitOps architecture

-The diagram shows a high-level view of the Codefresh GitOps installation environment, and its core components, the Codefresh Control Plane, the Codefresh Runtime, and the Codefresh Clients.
+The diagram shows a high-level view of the GitOps environment, and its core components, the Codefresh Control Plane, the Codefresh Runtime, and the Codefresh Clients.

 {% include
 image.html